Kurt Palandech

 Kurt Palandech (born November 11, 1994) is an American football quarterback for the Nojima Sagamihara Rise in the Japanese X-League.
-He also played for the Berlin Rebels in the German Football League.
+He also played for the Berlin Rebels in the German Football League (GFL).

-High school
+Early life

 Palandech attended Plainfield North High School and was a three-sport athlete.
 He was selected to the All-Area Team for football and baseball.

-College
+College career

 Palandech spent his freshmen year redshirting at the University of North Dakota.
 After completing his redshirt year, he transferred to Laney College, in Oakland, California.
 In his only season with the Laney Eagles, Palandech threw for 1,634 passing yards and 17 touchdowns while also rushing for 390 yards and five touchdowns.